 Amazon and Microsoft are the two biggest cloud computing service providers in the United States.
 According to the data from market intelligence provider Gartner, Amazon owned 45 percent share in the cloud market, and Microsoft enjoyed 18 percent, as of 2019.

 Microsoft has laid out a plan to build a network of these ground stations in an application to the Federal Communications Commission (FCC).
 This is to show satellite firms the potential advantages of connecting to the Azure cloud.
 As can be easily inferred, this directly aims to the market that is dominated by Amazon Web Services.

 Amazon Web Services (AWS) has plans of building 12 ground stations.
 Two of those already began service this year.
 According to CNBC, Amazon’s clients are NASA’s Jet Propulsion Lab, Capella Space, Spire Global, Maxar Technologies, among others.

-Yves Pitsch, a principal product manager on Microsoft’s Azure team earlier wrote in a company post, “Data collected from space to observe Earth is instrumental in helping address global challenges such as climate change and furthering of scientific discovery and innovation.
+Yves Pitsch, a principal product manager on Microsoft’s Azure team, wrote in a company post, “Data collected from space to observe Earth is instrumental in helping address global challenges such as climate change and furthering scientific discovery and innovation.
 The cloud is central to both modern communications scenarios for remote operations and the gathering, processing, and distributing the tremendous amounts of data from space.”